-- Understand how scarcity frames the basic economic decision-making process and resource allocation. - Recognize the role that self-interest and rational behavior play in the decision-making process. - Use the role of theory and economic models to analyze individual, business and government decisions. - Understand the market system and how prices are established. - Describe the concept of profit and the components that impact profit in a market economy. - Comprehend the various market structures on prices, output and profit.

-- Understand the historical rationale for and impact of government involvement in the micro economy (cultural and historical understanding). - Understand the role government plays in establishing fiscal and monetary policy. - Understand the process of measuring gross domestic product, unemployment and inflation. - Understand the basis for and implications of international trade.
+- Understand how scarcity frames the basic economic decision-making process and resource allocation. - Recognize the role that self-interest and rational behavior play in the decision-making process. - Use the role of theory and economic models to analyze individual, business and government decisions. - Understand the market system and how prices are established. - Describe the concept of profit and the components that impact profit in a market economy. - Comprehend the various market structures on prices, output and profit. - Understand the historical rationale for and impact of government involvement in the micro economy (cultural and historical understanding). - Understand the basis for and implications of international trade.